 As a recording engineer, I've worked as tracking, mixing, and/or mastering engineer for artists such as Paul Barnes, Jackie Allen, Hans Sturm, François Rabbath, The Nebraska Jazz Orchestra, The Concordia String Trio, Brad Colerick, and others.

 As a jazz pianist I have performed with Dave Stryker, John Ellis, Victor Lewis, Jerry Bergonzi, Jackie Allen, Paul Shaffer, Chris Potter, Bobby Shew, Claude Williams, Bo Diddley, and The Omaha Symphony.
-In 2014 I played at the Montreux Jazz Festival with the UNL Faculty Jazz Ensemble, playing a program of primarily my music.
+I have performed at the Montreux Jazz Festival and in Japan with the Tokyo Brass Art Orchestra.

 I've also written three textbooks, The History and Tradition of Jazz (4th ed.), Modern Sounds: The Artistry of Contemporary Jazz (2nd ed.), and The History of Rock and Roll (4th ed.), all published by Kendall/Hunt Publishing (Dubuque, IA).